RADIUS: Risk-Aware, Real-Time, Reachability-Based Motion Planning: Experiments and Results

 \section{Experiments and Results}

-All experiments are conducted in MATLAB R2021b on a laptop with an 8 Cores Intel i9-10980HK CPU, an Nvidia GeForce RTX 3080 GPU, and 32GB RAM.
-Parallelization is achieved using CUDA 11.0. \riskmethodname{} invokes C++ for online planning using IPOPT.
+All experiments are conducted in MATLAB R2023a on a Ubuntu 22.04 machine with an AMD Ryzen 9 5950X CPU, two NVIDIA RTX A6000 48GB GPUs, and 64GB RAM.
+Parallelization is achieved using CUDA 12.1. \riskmethodname{} invokes C++ for online planning using IPOPT.
 Additional details on experimental setup can be found in Appendix \ref{subsec: experiment_appendix} An additional experiment detailing the single planning iteration performance of \riskmethodname{}, CCPBA, Cantelli MPC and REFINE can be found in Appendix \ref{subsec: single_plan_sim}.
 An ablation study illustrating the importance of the analytical gradient and closed-form over-approximation of the risk of collision for real-time performance can be found in Appendix \ref{subsec: ablation study}.
-Readers can find the video of simulations and hardware demos utilising \riskmethodname{} online\footnote{\urlx{https://youtu.be/8eU9fiA39sE}}.
+Readers can find our implementation\footnote{\urlx{https://github.com/roahmlab/RADIUS}} and the video\footnote{\urlx{https://youtu.be/8eU9fiA39sE}} of simulations and hardware demos utilising \riskmethodname{} online.